 Their reputation has spread far outside of Town as rental opportunities reflect the effect of internet search capabilities as well as numerous repeat tenants.
 The board continues to make the facility more appealing and aesthetically pleasing.
-Plans for the coming year include an ambitious initiative to replace the kitchen floor with a much more suitable surface that will allow for area of cleaning replace the kitchen floor with a much more suitable surface that will allow for ease of cleaning.
+Plans for the coming year include an ambitious initiative to replace the kitchen floor with a much more suitable surface that will allow for ease of cleaning.